 Responses are being published as they are received.
 The answers below have been edited for spelling and grammar only.

 Neighbourhood: Kin Park area

 1. Why did you decide to run for council?

 I decided to run for city council because I believe this city has so much potential that is currently not being fully tapped into.
-Spending over 20+ years in this city, I have a strong understanding as to the amazing opportunities that surrounds this community.
+Spending 20+ years in this city, I have a strong understanding as to the amazing opportunities that surrounds this community.
 I have witnessed upwards and downwards economies in addition to seeing firsthand how this city has evolved.

 With the recent retirement from my position at the bank, I want to spend my extra time toward something I have a passion towards, this community.
 All we have in mind is the desire to want to make positive changes in our community.
 It is the people in this city that makes Fort St. John so special.
-Moving forward, I want to help lead Fort St. John into the future by providing opportunities to the people of this community as well as the businesses sector.
+Moving forward, I want to help lead Fort St. John into the future by providing opportunities to the people of this community as well as the business sector.

 2. What experience and skills would you bring to council?